Tools

 Registered functions:

-inspect_csv(path)— Returns column names, types, row count, and a sample of the first few rows.summarize_csv(path, column)— Returns per-column statistics.
+inspect_csv(path): returns column names, types, row count, and a sample of the first few rows.summarize_csv(path, column): returns per-column statistics.
 Numeric columns: min, max, mean, median, stdev.
-Categorical columns: unique count and top values.query_csv(path, filter_column, filter_value, columns, limit)— Filter rows by exact column=value match and return as a markdown table.
+Categorical columns: unique count and top values.query_csv(path, filter_column, filter_value, columns, limit): filters rows by exact column=value match and returns a markdown table.

 Filesystem